 Improve your English UBC welcomes students from all over the world, many of whom speak English as an additional language.
 If you want to improve your English, there are a range of programs that will help meet your needs.

-Chapman Learning Commons is located on the third floor of the Irving K. Barber Learning Centre.
+UBC Learning Commons is located on the third floor of the Irving K. Barber Learning Centre.
 The Learning Commons offers study space, resources, toolkits, and a range of programs to enhance your learning.
 You can also go to the Learning Commons for:

 - Technology Support